The Gay Bride: Production

 The Gay Bride began shooting on 20 September 1934 and finished on 23 October.
 It used the working title of "Repeal", which was the title of the short story by Charles Francis Coe it was based on, which had been published in the Saturday Evening Post at the end of 1933.
 The title refers to the repeal of Prohibition, which ruined the business of the bootlegger played by Nat Pendelton.

 When casting the film, Jean Harlow was considered for the female lead, and Clark Gable, Lyle Talbot, Ricardo Cortez, Russell Hardie and Richard Arlen for the male lead.
 For the role played by ZaSu Pitts, Una Merkel and Isabel Jewell were considered.
-MGM ended up borrowing Lombard from Paramount Pictures for the film, the only one she was to make for the studio, despite her non-exclusive contract with Paramount that allowed her to work wherever she wanted in Hollywood.
+MGM borrowed Lombard from Paramount Pictures for the film, the only one she was to make for the studio despite her non-exclusive contract with Paramount that allowed her to work wherever she wanted in Hollywood.

 Reception

-The film was released in the United States on 14 December 1934, and did not earn praise from the critics, nor was it successful at the box office.
+The film was released in the United States on 14 December 1934, and did not earn praise from the critics nor was it successful at the box office.
 Variety wrote thatGangster pictures are gone, and this one won’t do anything to bring them back.
 It’ll do more to consign them permanently to Davey Jones’ locker down where [box office] grosses don’t count.
-It deals with hoodlums in a post-prohibition era, but fails to freshen up the story and the conventional means taken to carry it out.Photoplay commented that the film was "A good story loaded with plot complications and blurry character drawings.
+It deals with hoodlums in a post-prohibition era, but fails to freshen up the story and the conventional means taken to carry it out.Photoplay wrote that the film was "A good story loaded with plot complications and blurry character drawings.
 Even ZaSu Pitts seems more bewildered than usual."
 Lombard considered the picture one of her worst, and co-star Chester Morris was aware that the film was a "turkey" while they were filming it.